 For centuries, the guanabana fruit and its leaves have been used to cure many illnesses, including stomach distress, cough, asthma, and fever.
 The soursop has also been used by to treat urethritis, liver problems, and leprosy.

 Put the soursop pulp, cubed coconut, cubed pineapple, leafy greens, and peeled ginger into a blender.

 If you'd like a thinner smoothie, feel free to add a bit of water or coconut milk, a bit at a time, until you reach your desired thickness.

 - For the cubed coconut, you can prepare your own at home, with a few simple tools (a hammer and a butter knife), or you can buy pre-cubed coconut.
 Usually, the latter option can be found in the frozen food section of the grocery store.

-- Alternatively, feel free to blend with some ice cubes to create bit of a thicker consistency.
+- If you'd like to have a thicker consistency, feel free to blend with some ice cubes to create.

 - You can leave out the greens in this recipe for a sweeter taste, but they add powerful nutritional properties.